What Exactly Is a MysteryCaper?

 The Kingsley List

-Sherban (rhymes with "bourbon") lives in Ellicott City, Maryland and has often been called the next P. G. Wodehouse, or at the very least the current Sherban Young.
-He is the author of numerous witty mystery novels, several short stories and lots of puzzles.
+Sherban (rhymes with "bourbon") has often been called the next P. G. Wodehouse, or at the very least the current Sherban Young.
+He is the author of numerous witty mystery novels, several short stories and a game or two.

 In his free time, Sherban is an avid tournament poker player, an avid cash game poker player and would be an avid good-deal-many-other-things if he didn't spend so much of his time avidly playing poker.